Jollywatt/typst-fletcher/docs/manual.typ

 == `shapes.typ` <shapes>

-To use these shapes in a diagram, import them with:
+To use built-in shapes in a diagram, import them with:

 ```typ
 #import fletcher: shapes